shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/02 DynamoDB/01 DynamoDB Overview.md

 1. `Token Based`: A bearer token is passed as the caller identity
 2. `Request Parameter Based`: Caller identity is passed to context as combinations of headers, query string parameters etc

+### Table Cleanup

+- Deleting each item requires a lot of RCU and WCU, not efficient
+- Drop the entire table and then recreate is the efficient way

+### Table Cloning

+- Use data pipeline (launch EMR and do the copy operation), not efficient
+- Backup the current table and restore the backup in another table, time consuming but efficient
+- Manually scan and put item in another table, requires writing code

 ### Access

 ---